 Get Correct Module Name via Trie-Style Structure¶

 Go language supports to put modules under a VCS, such as github.
 Usually, one git repo contains one go module and multiple packages under this module.
-However, this is not always correct because Go allows you to put multiple modules under the same module, and Go helps to find these modules via its path.
+However, this is not always correct because Go allows you to put multiple modules under the same project, and Go helps to find these modules via its path.
 A typical example is repository go.opentelemetry.io/otel

 , which contains huge amount of modules.